 Resumes may not be going away quite yet, but it is time for employers to start looking beyond these standard work histories and start looking for more effective solutions for identifying real talent.
 Automated reference checking is one solution that can reduce or eliminate major biases and lead to better quality hires.

-How could automated reference check improve your hiring process?
+How could automated reference check service improve your hiring process?